Review of California Penal Code 664/187 Attempted Murder Laws and Best Defenses

 A lot of people don't realize that there are two different types of California Penal Code 664/187 PC attempted murder charges:

-• first-degree attempted murder – this is where an individual plan on killing somebody, premeditates it, thinks about it, sets up a plan and goes and attempts to kill somebody but falls short and doesn't kill that person.
+- first-degree attempted murder – this is where an individual plans on killing somebody, premeditates it, thinks about it, sets up a plan, and goes and attempts to kill somebody but falls short and doesn't kill that person.
 That is first-degree attempted murder with premeditation and deliberation.
 The particular individual who is convicted of that charge will be sentenced to 15 to life.
 If there are additional allegations like gun allegations, that can take that 15 to life up to a much higher number.

-• second-degree attempted murder – this is the other charge when there is no premeditation and deliberation.
-There's no real thought to it — maybe it's a sudden quarrel, people become angry and somebody makes a decision to try to kill another person.
-So, it's still attempted murder but there's no premeditation and deliberation.
-Under that circumstance, the person would be facing a potential prison sentence, but would not be facing that life behind it.
+- second-degree attempted murder – this is the other charge when there is no premeditation and deliberation.
+There's no real thought to it — maybe it's a sudden quarrel, people become angry, and somebody decides to try to kill another person.
+So, it's still attempted murder, but there's no premeditation and deliberation.
+Under that circumstance, the person would be facing a potential prison sentence but would not be facing that life behind it.

-So, obviously there's a huge difference.
-A lot of times what you'll see happening in Los Angeles county when someone is charged with the first-degree attempted murder with premeditation and deliberation allegation is in there.
+So, obviously, there's a huge difference.
+A lot of times, what you'll see happening in Los Angeles County when someone is charged with first-degree attempted murder with premeditation and deliberation allegation is in there.

 Negotiation with Prosecutor

-It's a violent felony meaning a defendant would serve 85% of it, but of course, in today's jail system, they might not serve 85% of it because of the overcrowding and the issues that are going on there.
+It's important to understand that a conviction for attempted murder carries serious consequences.
+It's a violent felony, meaning a defendant would serve 85% of the sentence.
+However, in today's jail system, they might not serve 85% due to overcrowding and other issues.

-So, that's certainly one way to deal with an attempted murder case where a person is looking at 15 to life, if they drop it down to the other attempted where 15 to life is not applicable, they could also charge, for example, an assault with a deadly weapon and get rid of the attempted murder allegations all together.
+So, that's certainly one way to deal with an attempted murder case where a person is looking at 15 to life; if they drop it down to the other attempt where 15 to life is not applicable, they could also charge, for example, an assault with a deadly weapon and get rid of the attempted murder allegations all together.

-But I see sometimes, someone gets offered a deal and they don't have the 15 to life behind it, but they're still looking a lot of time and they start arguing, well, I didn't do that.
+But I see sometimes, someone gets offered a deal and doesn't have the 15 years to live behind it, but they're still looking for a lot of time, and they start arguing.
+Well, I didn't do that.

 Attempted first-degree murder is punished by life in state prison.
 Attempted second-degree murder is punished by 5, 7, or 9 years in state prison.